-The November 2013 NZ Property Report published by Realestate.co.nz provides an insight into the state of the New Zealand property market as measured by the supply side of the property market over the month of November.
+The December 2012 NZ Property Report published by Realestate.co.nz provides an insight into the state of the New Zealand property market as measured by the supply side of the property market over the month of December.
 The key measures of the market analysed in the report are the number of new listings, the asking price expectation for those new listings and the level of inventory of unsold houses on the market at this time.
 The report is compiled from data captured by the website and represents close to 97% of all property movements in the NZ market as managed by licensed real estate agents.

-Summary of the market – November 2013
+Summary of the market – December 2012

 Regional Summary – Asking price expectations

 The national (seasonally adjusted) truncated mean asking price expectation among sellers fell by 5.3% in December to $422,636.

 In the main centers, Auckland, and Christchurch reported a fall in the asking price in December.
 Auckland fell 1.5% to $588,088, and Canterbury fell 4.1% to $389,273.
 Wellington reported a rise in asking price of 0.8% to $434,843.

 In total 5 regions reported asking price increases, and 3 regions saw rises greater than 5%.
 The most significant rises were seen in Gisborne, Wairarapa , and Hawkes Bay with Gisborne showing the largest increase, up 33.9% to $335,905.
 Of the 13 regions witnessing asking price falls on a seasonally adjusted basis there were 6 that reported a falls of greater than 5% with Northland falling by 14.4% to $366,584, Central Lakes / Otago falling by 12.8% to $515,859, Central North Is falling by 9.9% to $332,649, Marlborough falling 8.7% to $362,071, West Coast fell 7.2% to $277,538 and Taranaki fell 6.3% to $281,856.